ToraenN/wikibots/README.md

 Check a build (or category of builds) to ensure its Real-Vetting template matches the real rating, and update the template if necessary.

 # Collect build ratings
 Outputs overall ratings and vote counts of the selected builds.
 Gives option to create a text file.
-Each line will be in the format "<build name>,<rating>,<vote count>"
+Each line will be in the format "build name,rating,vote count"

 # Userspace moves
 Moves all of a userspaces subpages to a new name and updates links to them.